Struct digits::prelude::BaseCustom

 'new' creates a new BaseCustom instance and propogates the values for converting numeric bases.

-new for BaseCustom<char> requires a Vec<char> as its parameters and units for measuring the custom numeric base will only be one character long each.
+for measuring the custom numeric base will only be one character long each.

 [src]

-gen returns a String computed from the character mapping and positional values the given u64 parameter evalutes to for your custom base
+positional values the given u64 parameter evalutes to for your

 Example

-let base2 = BaseCustom::<char>::new(vec!['0','1']);
+use base_custom::BaseCustom; let base2 = BaseCustom::<char>::new(vec!['0','1']); assert_eq!(base2.gen(3), "11");

 Output